* Optical components makers rise after Trump’s ZTE decision

 The S&P 500 and the Dow Jones Industrial Average were trading above their 100-day moving averages, a key technical level that many traders believe is a sign that markets could gain further.

 “It looks like the markets want to move up, and there seems to be a rosier outlook for geopolitics especially North Korea,” Cardillo said.

 U.S. Secretary of State Mike Pompeo said on Sunday that Washington would agree to lift sanctions on North Korea if the country agrees to completely dismantle its nuclear weapons program.

-Among decliners, Xerox fell 4.2 percent after the U.S. photocopier giant scrapped a planned $6.1 billion deal with Fujifilm Holdings.
+The biggest decliner was Xerox, which tumbled 7.9 percent after the U.S. photocopier giant scrapped a planned $6.1 billion deal with Fujifilm Holdings.

 Advancing issues outnumbered decliners by a 2.39-to-1 ratio on the NYSE.
 Advancing issues outnumbered decliners by a 2.04-to-1 ratio on the Nasdaq.

 The S&P index recorded 21 new 52-week highs and two new lows, while the Nasdaq recorded 73 new highs and 15 new lows.
 (Reporting by Sruthi Shankar in Bengaluru; Editing by Anil D’Silva)